Drug information provided by: Micromedex

 For diabetes mellitus:

-Adults and children 3 years of age and older—The dose is based on your blood sugar and must be determined by your doctor.
+Adults and children 3 years and older—The dose is based on your blood sugar and must be determined by your doctor.

-Children younger than 3 years of age—Use and dose must be determined by your doctor.
+Children younger than 3 years—Use and dose must be determined by your doctor.

 Call your doctor or pharmacist for instructions.